breez/fiatlink/FLS01/README.md

   "expires_on": "2023-09-20T00:25:11.123Z"
 }
 ```
+- `token` random string from the provider that needs to be signed with the node pubkey
 ### quote
 Get a an quote or estimate from the provider based on amount of fiat you want to spend